Ahmad-Akhtar/Spotify-Real-Time-Music-Recommendation-System-With-Web-Application/README.md

 Redundant columns are dropped again.
 Finally, column names are further refined for clarity.

+# Extract MFCC Features and save in MongoDb
   Next we define a function extract_and_store_mfcc that extracts Mel-frequency cepstral coefficients (MFCC) features from audio files and saves them into a MongoDB database.
 Here's what the code does:

 - Function Definition: